PUPIL PREMIUM & Y7 Literacy & Numeracy Catch-up Funding

 How we spent the Funding during 2017-18

-A significant proportion of the cohort who have not achieved the expected standard of literacy or numeracy also have a special educational need, we have created additional capacity for our SENCO.
+A significant proportion of the cohort who have not achieved the expected standard of literacy or numeracy also have a special educational need.
+We have therefore created additional capacity for our SENCO.
 This has created capacity for the SENCO to spend more time with parents, therefore allowing a better relationship between school and the families concerned – positive parental voice confirms this – and therefore these students and their families to be better supported in school.
 This is a highly sustainable strategy as although this allows a significant focus at KS2/KS3 transition the improved relationships will last beyond Y7.

 Additional second wave intervention for students not reaching the expected standard of literacy or numeracy at the end of KS2 was centred around weekly ‘guided numeracy and literacy’ sessions for the students concerned.
 Subject staff and librarians have organised and supervised older students supporting Y7 students with literacy and numeracy activities.
+We have ensured that we are funding sufficient librarian and subject leadership time to enable this to happen.

 Evidence of impact of our strategy during 2017-18